A Walk Into the Woods Together

-When Greta and I celebrate our 20th anniversary this year, I believe we’ll do so as a married couple.
-Not in the legal sense — that is probably a generation away — but in the best, most important sense of the word “marriage.”
+When Greta and I celebrate our twentieth anniversary this year, I believe we’ll do so as a married couple.
+Not in the legal sense—full marriage equality is probably a generation away—but in the best, most important sense of the word marriage.

-When we met, she was an unacknowledged alcoholic and I was recovering from a near-fatal hiking accident.
+When we met, Greta was an unacknowledged alcoholic and I was recovering from a near-fatal hiking accident.
 Well, it appeared to be an accident.
-I had tried to cross some mossy rocks at the top of a small waterfall and fallen about 30 feet, badly breaking my leg.
+I had tried to cross some mossy rocks at the top of a small waterfall and had fallen about thirty feet, badly breaking my leg.
 The friends who saved my life didn’t know that despair had led me to look at those dangerous rocks and carelessly think, “Oh, what the hell.”

 None of them knew I was a lesbian.
 I barely knew it myself, if knowledge includes a kind of ownership.
 Now I recognize my homosexuality as a profound yet unremarkable aspect of my nature, like being right-handed or female, but back then I didn’t know how I was going to make my way in a world that so violently wished I didn’t exist.
 I was yielding to that violence when I stepped out on those rocks.